Updated: September 5, 2025

 Cons of living in Ramalde?

-There are potential concerns of petty theft in some areas and challenges with older buildings and their lack of insulation.
+There are potential concerns of petty theft in some areas and some of the older houses in the neighborhood might lack insulation.

 Ramalde blends old-world charm with modern developments, offering affordable housing alongside newly built apartment complexes.
 The average asking price for property in this neighborhood is €3,626, ensuring affordable options for families, retirees, and young professionals.